Massage Magic: 9 Amazing Benefits of Regular Massage Therapy

 How Often Should I Get a Massage?

-This depends on many factors such as your pain levels, physical needs, stress levels, and mental health.
 A massage once a week, or every two weeks, is ideal for people who need the positive effects to improve their quality of life.

-However, budget often plays a role is how often one can get a massage.
+However, budget often plays a role in how often one can get a massage.
 It may require you to make lifestyle changes (you know, that Starbucks daily coffee run and dinner out on weekends) to be able to get regular massages.
-But the long-term benefits to your physical, mental, and spiritual health will be worth it!

 Different Types of Massage Therapy

-There are many types of massage therapy that treat a variety of conditions and personal health needs.
 Massage therapists often specialize in certain types of massage and massage techniques based on their training and experience.

 My personal experiences have been with deep tissue massage, myofascial release, hot stone massage, therapeutic massage, cranio sacral massage, shiatsu massage, Swedish massage, aromatherapy massage, and even Couple’s Massage.

-For the purpose of this article, I focused on the kinds of massage that have given me the most benefit over the past 23 years – myofascial release, therapeutic massage, and cranio sacral massage.
-These different types of massage therapies focus on different parts of your body and different kinds of massage techniques.
+For the purpose of this article, I focused on the kinds of massage that have given me the most benefit over the past 27 years—myofascial release, therapeutic massage, and craniosacral massage.

 The massage therapist typically uses gentle pressure on trigger points and tight muscles to improve blood circulation and negative effects of anxiety disorder.

 They all provide stress relief, pain relief, and comfort by reducing cortisol levels.

-Essential oils can he used in a variety of ways with each kind of massage.
+Essential oils can he used in a variety of ways with each kind of massage as the therapist rubs and kneads areas of your body.

 Find a Massage Therapist

 Tianne graduated from Baltimore School of Massage.
 She has furthered her education with extensive training by John Barnes of Myofascial Release Treatment Centers.
-Myofascial Release opens the spaces in the body to allow the flow of lymph, blood, nutrients, and energy throughout your body.

-She offers a multifaceted treatment approach for ultimate results in your wellness and personal health care.
 She values building relationships with her clients and open communication so she can offer you an optimal massage therapy plan to promote improved health and wellness.

 Tianne strongly believes that regular massage therapy offers long-term physical, mental, and spiritual benefits.
 And I absolutely agree with her!